CNX Resources Corporation (CNX) Is Now En Route to Higher Prices

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 6.34% loss in the last 1 month and extending the period to 3 months gives it a 30.47%, and is -0.07% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.85% over the week and 5.70% over the month.
+The stock witnessed a 7.81% loss in the last 1 month and extending the period to 3 months gives it a 32.37%, and is 3.61% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.19% over the week and 5.65% over the month.

 CNX Resources Corporation (CNX) Analyst Forecasts